-The Company is implementing an enterprise resource planning ("ERP") system on a worldwide basis, which is expected to improve the efficiency of certain financial and related transaction processes.
-The gradual implementation is expected to occur in phases over the next several years.
-The implementation of a worldwide ERP system will likely affect the processes that constitute the Company's internal control over financial reporting and will require testing for effectiveness.
+The Company continues to implement new business systems and solutions, including an enterprise resource planning ("ERP") system, which are expected to improve the efficiency of certain financial and related business processes.
+These implementations are expected to occur in phases over the next several years.
+The ERP implementations will likely affect the processes that constitute the Company's internal control over financial reporting and will require testing for effectiveness.

-The Company completed implementation with respect to various processes/sub-processes in certain subsidiaries/locations, including aspects relative to the United States, and will continue to roll out the ERP system over the next several years.
+The Company completed implementation with respect to various processes/sub-processes in certain subsidiaries/locations, including aspects relative to the United States, and will continue the ERP implementations over the next several years.
 As with any new information technology application the Company implements, this application, along with the internal control over financial reporting included in this process, was appropriately considered within the testing for effectiveness with respect to the implementation in these instances.
-The Company concluded, as part of its evaluation described in the above paragraphs, that the implementation of the ERP system in these circumstances has not materially affected its internal control over financial reporting.
+The Company concluded, as part of its evaluation described in the above paragraphs, that the ERP implementation in these circumstances has not materially affected its internal control over financial reporting.

+3M COMPANY

+FORM 10-Q

-3M COMPANY FORM 10-Q For the Quarterly Period Ended June 30, 2023 PART II.
+For the Quarterly Period Ended September 30, 2023

+PART II.
 Other Information